 - On Barney Miller Inspector Luger once opines that everyone who is now or ever has been a Hollywood actor is gay - "except the Duke of course."

 - The Golden Girls: Sophia figures out Blanche's brother is gay because he sings in the shower and knows all the words to "Send In The Clowns".
+Although, it may have also been a reference to him being a fan of Barbra Streisand (who has a large gay male following) as it is one of her more well-known songs.

 - Mentioned when Bender uses his Gaydar to identify a prospective date for Leela as "coming from a planet that's big on musical theater".